 A key and obvious rule in the legal system is that judges do not hear cases where the judge knows any of the parties, or any of the witnesses.
 It is human nature to instinctively like or dislike some people but if it is only a superficial emotion formed when seeing someone giving evidence in a courtroom it is much easier to put out of mind when evaluating the evidence than if the judge actually knows the person.

 The "without prejudice" rule is another rule of the legal system designed to ensure that judges are not subconsciously influenced by legally irrelevant matters.
-The "without prejudice" rule means that if a party makes an offer to settle litigation and that offer is not accepted, so that the litigation continues, the judge should not see or be told about the offer.
+The "without prejudice" rule means that if a party makes an offer to settle litigation (actual or threatened) and that offer is not accepted, so that the litigation proceeds, the judge should not see or be told about the offer.
 The rationale is that if the judge knew of the offer, particularly if it was a substantial offer (such as an offer of half the sum in dispute), that would indicate to the judge that the party making the offer had been advised by their lawyers that their case was not strong.
-Logically that knowledge should not influence the judge - it is the judge's evaluation of the evidence and the legal arguments put forward which matters ultimately and whether or not any lawyer - a lawyer who has not yet seen the evidence of witnesses tested at a final hearing - evaluates matters differently is neither here nor there.
+Logically that knowledge should not influence the judge - it is the judge's evaluation of the evidence and the legal arguments put forward which matters ultimately rather than the provisional view of a lawyer who has not yet seen the evidence of witnesses tested at a final hearing.
 Nevertheless it is thought that judges can be subconsciously influenced by such knowledge and, equally importantly, litigants are concerned that judges might be subconsciously influenced which means that if the "without prejudice" rule did not exist litigants might be put off making reasonable offers with the result that sensible settlements, which might be in the interests of both parties, would happen less often.
 It would also increase calls on the public purse as more cases proceeding all the way to a final hearing would lead to a need to appoint more judges.

 In theory, because the default position is that any communications which are genuinely aimed at settlement of a legal dispute are "without prejudice", it is not necessary to start such communications with the words WITHOUT PREJUDICE, but in practice lawyers nearly always do, just to make sure.
 It is only communications aimed at settlement of a "legal" dispute which are "without prejudice".
-A practical offer by a landowner to address some complaint by a neighbour would not be "without prejudice" if there is as yet no litigation and none is contemplated by either party.
-But the exact point in time when a complaint or disagreement becomes a "legal" dispute, and one or both parties start to contemplate the possibility of litigation, may not be easy to determine, hence the general practice of heading "without prejudice" offers with those actual words.
+A practical offer by a landowner to try to limit certain noisy activities to certain days or times in response to a complaint by a neighbour would not be "without prejudice" if there is as yet no litigation and none is contemplated or anticipated.
+Simply querying an item on a bill does not mean that there is a legal dispute.
+Even if you say that an item on a bill is too large and offer to pay half that might not yet mean that the query has hardened into a legal dispute.
+The exact point in time when a complaint or disagreement becomes a "legal" dispute, and one or both parties start to contemplate the possibility of litigation, may not be easy to determine, hence the general practice of heading "without prejudice" offers with those actual words to indicate that the party considers there to be a legal dispute which it is seeking to settle.

 The expressions "Without prejudice except as to costs", Part 36 Offer, etc. are specifically legal phrases which have a specific legal meaning.
 But the simple words "without prejudice" standing alone may be ordinary English words and may not always mean "without prejudice" in the lawyer's sense.
 For example an employer might write to an employee saying "During the current transport strike we will generally allow you to start work not later than 10.00 am but this is without prejudice to our right to require you to attend at your contractual start time of 09.00 am where pressure of work makes this necessary."
 In this example the employer is obviously not making an offer to settle a legal dispute but merely using the ordinary English expression "without prejudice" to emphasise and make clear the limited and qualified nature of a unilateral concession.